20+ Years Experience

 A Company’s cash flow problems can prevent a director from paying employees unpaid wages and holiday pay.

-If you are unable to pay wages in March 2024 this guide, will give you the information you need.
+If you are unable to pay wages in October 2024 this guide, will give you the information you need.

 What are your choices if you cannot pay your employees’ salaries?